JLeuze/Meteor-Slides/readme.txt

 = Features =

 * **Easy integration:** Add the slideshow to your site using a template tag, shortcode, or widget.
+* **Mobile Friendly:** Scales to fit any device, supports touch navigation for mobiles and tablets.
 * **Multiple Slideshows:** Organize your slides into multiple slideshows.
 * **Slideshow settings page:** Control the slide height and width, the number of slides, the slideshow speed and transition style, and the type of navigation.
 * **Slideshow metadata:** Customize individual slideshows or configure more [jQuery Cycle options](http://jquery.malsup.com/cycle/options.html "jQuery Cycle Plugin") with the [MetaData jQuery Plugin](http://plugins.jquery.com/project/metadata "MetaData jQuery Plugin").